• Home

 • Recipes

-You are here: Home / Senior Women Travel / US Travel / Tennessee / Nashville, Tennessee: Honky Tonk City of Music
+You are here: Home / Senior Women Travel / US Travel / Tennessee / Visit Nashville, Tennessee: The City of Honky Tonk

 I’ve been to Nashville, Tennessee twice for conferences and I’ve always had a blast.
 It’s the home of honky-tonk, good times, and southern hospitality.
-I managed to capture a few photos last time I was there because if Nashville is anything, it’s photogenic.
-Enjoy.
+If you are a country music lover, it is a must-see.

 Navigating our vast hotel under a dome

-If you’re going to hold a conference in Nashville, the best place to do it is at the Gaylord Opryland Resort.
-It’s an amazing maze of buildings, restaurants, stores, Riverwalk, and a conference center, all under a huge glass dome.
+Both times I stayed at the Gaylord Opryland Resort.
+It’s an amazing maze of buildings, restaurants, stores, a riverwalk, and a conference center, all under a huge glass dome.
 In a way, it’s like a city within a city, and, believe me, you can easily get lost.
-No matter what the weather is outside, it’s always the same temperature under the dome.
+No matter the weather is outside, it’s always the same temperature under the dome.

 Check current rates at the Gaylord Opryland Resort by clicking here.